libuv/libuv/docs/src/tty.rst

         If opening ``/dev/tty`` fails, libuv falls back to blocking writes for non-readable TTY streams.

+    .. versionchanged:: 1.5.0: trying to initialize a TTY stream with a file descriptor that refers to a file returns `UV_EINVAL` on UNIX.

 .. c:function:: int uv_tty_set_mode(uv_tty_t*, uv_tty_mode_t mode)

     .. versionchanged:: 1.2.0: the mode is specified as a